WU-CVGL/cluster-user-guide/Getting_started.md

 - A Linux account on the login node ([login.cvgl.lab](https://login.cvgl.lab/))
 - An account for the batch system (Determined AI, [gpu.cvgl.lab](https://gpu.cvgl.lab/)).
 - A Nextcloud account ([pan.cvgl.lab](https://pan.cvgl.lab/))

-Accounts that you can create by your self:
 - Gitea account ([git.cvgl.lab](https://git.cvgl.lab/))

 # Accessing the cluster